Ancient Greece's most famous oracle: The Oracle of Delphi

 The Oracle of Delphi continued to be an important religious center throughout the classical period of Greece.

-However, it declined in importance after the rise of Christianity and was finally closed by the emperor Theodosius in the 4th century CE.
+However, it declined in importance after the rise of Christianity and it closed after emperor Theodosius issued an edict against pagan temples in the 4th century CE.

 Today, the site of the Oracle of Delphi is a popular tourist destination, and visitors can still see the remains of the temple, the theater, and the stadium.